cran/rpact/README.md

       - Assessment of treatment selection strategies in multi-arm trials
   - Adaptive analysis of means, rates, and survival data
   - Adaptive designs and analysis for multi-arm trials
+  - Adaptive analysis tools for enrichment design testing means, rates, and hazard ratios
+  - Automatic boundary recalculations during the trial for analysis with alpha spending approach, including under- and over-running

 ## Installation